8th April 2022

 1st April 2022

-The Glasgow Guardian talks to Ukrainian students on what it is like being in Glasgow as their country is at war, and the support they have received from the University.
-The Glasgow Guardian spoke to two Ukrainians currently studying at the University of Glasgow about their experiences of being over two thousand miles from their ...
+The Glasgow Guardian talks to Ukrainian students on what it has been like studying in Glasgow as Russia invaded their homeland, and the support they have received from the University.
+Daria Pavlenko was an Erasmus student at Glasgow last semester and had recently come back on a trip to visit friends.
+Russia’s invasion of Ukraine ...

 15th March 2022